aaron9t-github/github-guides/README.md

 To test the project:

-Run the test
+1. Run the test
-Check the results
+2. Check the results
+3. Submit test report